Islandora/documentation/docs/installation/docker-local.md

 Enjoy your Islandora instance!
 Check out the [basic usage documentation](../docker-basic-usage) to see all the endpoints that are available and how to do things like start and stop Islandora.
 Your passwords, including the Drupal admin password, can be found in the `secrets/live` directory after you run `make starter`.

+## Demo Content

+To populate your site with some demo content, you can run `make demo_content`.
+This will import some sample objects into your Islandora site.